drseguin/form_filler/README.md

 | `{{AI!source-doc.docx!prompt_file.txt!words=100}}` | Summarize the entire document located at 'ai/source-doc.docx'.
 The summary will be limited to 100 words or less.
 The prompt for the summary can be found in 'ai/prompt_file.txt'.
 If the prompt file does not have a .txt extension, the text specified is treated as the actual prompt. | `{{AI!report.docx!Summarize this report!words=150}}` → *[150-word summary]* |
 | `{{AI!source-doc.docx!prompt_file.txt!section=section header&words=100}}` | Summarize a section of the document identified by 'section header' in the document located at 'ai/source-doc.docx'.
 The summary will be limited to 100 words or less. | `{{AI!contract.docx!Create a summary!section=Legal Terms&words=75}}` → *[75-word summary of the section]* |
 | `{{AI!source-doc.docx!prompt_file.txt!section=Attractions:Unique Experiences&words=100}}` | Summarize a range of content from 'Attractions' to 'Unique Experiences' in the document located at 'ai/source-doc.docx'.
 The summary will be limited to 100 words or less. | `{{AI!travel-guide.docx!concise highlights!section=History:Culture&words=100}}` → *[100-word summary of the range]* |

+AI summaries are intelligently formatted with spaCy natural language processing to improve readability:
+- Automatic paragraph breaks based on content structure
+- Proper formatting of sentences and sections
+- Recognition of bullet points and other structural elements
+- Configuration options in config.json for customizing the formatting

 The OpenAI API key should be stored in '.streamlit/secrets.toml' as 'openai_api_key'.